sfc-gh-gcharriere/cortexdocs/README.md

 3. Add your Cortex Search service as a tool:
    - Select `document_search_ocr_signature` service
    - Configure which columns to return
-4. Test with questions like:
+4. Test with questions about your documents
-   - "Who signed the clinical trial protocol?"
-   - "Find documents approved by the medical director"
-   - "What documents were signed in December 2024?"

 ![Snowflake Intelligence Agent](img/si.png)